-All kids are different.
-My daughter sleeps well and for our fantastic little boy, it took a little longer, but it’s all starting to come together now.
+All parenting styles are different and equally all kids are different.
+My daughter sleeps well, and for our fantastic little boy, it took a little longer, but it’s all starting to come together now.

 The benefits on our own sleep patterns have been a lot better as well.
 There are less aches and pains in the back, neck and shoulders.
 We actually get a number of cycles of sleep in a night now, often uninterrupted.
 Besides being an inherently dysfunctional sleeper myself in general, overall it’s improved quite a bit.
 As a married couple this is important for may reasons, some reasons I’m sure you can appreciate more than others.
 And for our children, sleep plays an important role in brain development, physical growth and childhood learning and retention, in my unscientifically validated opinion.
 So all in all our little family unit has taken one small step forward for man kind.